 Saeed is currently a project leader working with OWASP.
 At OWASP, he is a security researcher and project leader.

 He has extensive experience in security areas such as network security, secure coding, server security, human resource vulnerabilities, DevOps, and more.
 He has 4 years of experience in research and works in the cybersecurity field with some companies.
 In programming, he works with several programming languages and he did several projects in the security field.
-Also, he works with Hakin9.org and PentestMag.com as an author and on the board of reviewers.
+Also, he works with Hakin9.org and PentestMag.com as an author, board of reviewers and instructor.

 Installation and Introduction